 CRHA Graduate Student Conference

 The aim of the CRHA Graduate Conference is to facilitate the innovative scholarship of graduate students across the nation and globe by providing opportunities for them to share academic work, receive scholarly feedback and network professionally.
 The event also facilitates the integration of faculty, promising scholars and colleagues in an interdepartmental intellectual dialogue.
 The CRHA Graduate Student Conference is a unique opportunity for graduate students to present their scholarly work at UCM in a formal conference setting.
 All talks and panel sessions are free and open to the public.
-Please see our Conference Schedule link for more detailed information about this year’s conference.
+Please see our Conference Schedule link for more detailed information about this year’s conference (Coming Soon).